 People have been meditating for thousands of years.
-Yet, it is only recently that the scientific world are catching up with the many benefits of meditation to your health.
+Yet, it is only recently that the scientific world are catching up with the health benefits of meditation.

-It seems that we only start to listen when there is scientific evidence, to support what was once, only a notion or an anecdotal claim.
+It seems that we only start to listen when there is scientific evidence, to support what was once, only a notion.

 I’ve never been big on science, or felt the need to validate an intuitive ‘hunch,’ or what I’m feeling.
 However, I do appreciate that for many, something intangible, like the benefits of meditation – might need explaining.
 After all, why would you sit cross legged for hours at a time!

 Meditation is like a tonic or elixir.
 It can heal so many physical, mental and emotional problems.
 But before we get into a long list of what it does to our serotonin levels etc…there is one simple undeniable fact – IT MAKES YOU FEEL GOOD!!

 We could all do with finding paradise everyday – albeit for a few minutes!